 Xylanase breaks the bonds that hold hemicellulose fiber together.
-Humans are not able to produce this particular digestive enzyme despite the fact that all of us eat some plant-based foods that contains this type of fiber, even if it is just something like dough made from wheat.
+Humans are not able to produce this particular digestive enzyme despite the fact that all of us eat some plant-based foods that contain this type of fiber, even if it is just something like dough made from wheat.

 Researchers have discovered several types of naturally-present bacteria in the human intestine that produce xylanase.
 However, they concluded that these bacteria use what they produce, primarily to break down fiber and use it as a source of energy, secreting little of the enzyme into our intestines.
 Studies have found that we depend on our gut microbes – and the enzymes they produce – to extract energy from the dietary carbohydrates (particularly fiber) we eat.
 Studies show we digest about 72% of the dietary xylan that we ingest.[4, 5]

 Given that we cannot produce it and that our own “good bacteria” share little of what they make, it makes sense to take supplemental xylanase along with a blend of other carbohydrate-digesting enzymes that can help to completely digest fibrous foods, helping you to avoid indigestion and discomfort.

 Health Benefits of Xylanase

 - Better digestion of plant-based foods which may help to increase availability of nutrients

 - Potentially increase xylan-based prebiotics to support health intestinal bacteria

 - Help to reduce gas or intestinal discomfort from eating some some difficult-to-digest plant foods such as beans, cereals, and fibrous vegetables

 - Degrade biofilms associated with various microorganisms.
 Many microbes produce a protective film that protects them from destruction, including some that can cause food poisoning and more serious infections.